DRONE-BASED IR LEAK DETECTION (ONGOING)

-UAV RADIO TELEMETRY
+UAV RADIO TELEMETRY (ONGOING)

 Tracking small mammals require telemetry tags with smaller relative dimensions, so it does not affect the natural movement of the animal.
 To achieve the necessary size, the telemetry tags are either satellite compatible and expensive or archival and affordable.
 Currently, researchers are using archival Very High Frequency (VHF) tags to track bats in the Northern Arizona mountains and must manually retrieve these tags.
 DASL is working on creating a collapsible, lightweight, user friendly unmanned aerial vehicle (UAV) to assist with the location of the archival tags.